A Statistical Framework to Identify Kinematically Outlying LMC Globular Clusters and Implications for the LMC's Dark Matter Profile: Statistical Framework for Identifying Outlying LMC Globular Clusters

 where the terms denote the same quantities as section \ref{subsec:data-error-sigma}.
 The above equation is used to calculate $Q_{\rm{err}}$.
 A local velocity dispersion model (i.e. velocity dispersion as a function of $r, \phi, z$) has not been developed for the LMC RC population in prior literature, and is currently beyond the scope of this work.
 However, to get an estimate of the velocity dispersion that we can use for our model driven approaches (outlined below), we utilize the velocity dispersion curve for the LMC red giant stars formulated in \cite{Vasiliev_2018}.
 The coordinate reference frame in \cite{Vasiliev_2018} (adopted LMC center and disk inclination) is roughly the same as in B22, and the minor differences do not affect the overall conclusions of our analysis.
 In \cite{Vasiliev_2018}, velocity dispersions are reported along the $(r,\phi)$ directions ($\sigma_{R,\phi}$) and along the $z$ direction ($\sigma_{z}$) separately, as a function of distance from the LMC center ($r$).

 To calculate the PM dispersion in the sky plane, we use the plane-of-sky projection of the two components ($\sigma_{R,\phi}\cdot\cos i$ and $\sigma_{z}\cdot \sin i$) and take their sum in quadrature:

 where $i=37.4^\circ$ is the inclination of the LMC disk with respect to our line-of-sight adopted in B22.
 Note that V18 do not provide a single value for the inclination but rather a range of $32^\circ-35^\circ$.
 We have verified that this small range of inclinations does not affect our results.
+Further, using the projected dispersion in the observed PM (instead of the dispersion in an LMC-centric coordinate system) ensures there are no inconsistencies due to different choices of coordinate systems in V18 and C22.

 $Q_{\rm{disp}}$ is calculated using eq. (\ref{eq:model-2d-disp}), and we refer to the scenario described in this subsection as the \enquote{ \modpm\ scenario }.